ryrob30/mobile-services.en/help/using/gs/metrics/metrics-reference.md

 uuid: 96170ae7-8553-4f3e-ae01-65e5b664adf4
 ---

-# Mobile Metrics and Dimensions Reference {#mobile-metrics-and-dimensions-reference}
+# Mobile metrics and dimensions reference {#mobile-metrics-and-dimensions-reference}

 Here is the reference information for the default mobile metrics and dimensions.

 >[!TIP]
 >
->The dimension and metric permissions that are set in [!DNL Adobe Analytics] apply to [!DNL Mobile Services].
+>The dimension and metric permissions that are set in Adobe Analytics apply to Mobile Services.
 If you attempt to run a report without proper permissions, you will receive an error.

 ## Metrics {#section_6704C815147D44AF96151D626BEB813C}